nealfennimore/cmmc/README.md

 - Generates a POA&M in CSV for unimplemented requirements
 - Exports an evidence map and lets you export/import the entire database for archival or transfer
 - Status icons and per-family/requirement rollups so you can see progress at a glance
-- Works offline as an installable PWA via service workers, or as a native desktop app (see [Desktop app](#desktop-app-tauri))
+- Works offline as an installable PWA via service workers, or as a native desktop app for macOS, Windows, and Linux (see [Download](#download))

 ### Assessment Guidance (Rev 2)